minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

                         "s3:ListBucket",
                         "s3:ListBucketMultipartUploads",
                         "s3:GetBucketLocation",
-                        "s3:GetBucketVersioning"
+                        "s3:GetBucketVersioning",
+                        "s3:GetObjectRetention",
+                        "s3:GetObjectLegalHold",
+                        "s3:PutReplicationConfiguration"
                      ],
                      "Resource": [
-                        "arn:aws:s3:::SOURCEBUCKETNAME"
-                     ]
+                        "arn:aws:s3:::*"
+                     ],
+                     "Sid": "EnableReplicationRuleConfiguration"
                }
             ]
          }

-      Replace ``SOURCEBUCKETNAME`` with the name of the source bucket from which MinIO replicates objects.
+      - The ``"EnableRemoteBucketConfiguration"`` statement grants permission for creating a remote target for supporting replication.

+      - The ``"EnableReplicationRuleConfiguration"`` statement grants permission for creating replication rules on a bucket.
+The ``"arn:aws:s3:::*`` resource applies the replication permissions to *any* bucket on the source cluster.
+You can restrict the user policy to specific buckets as-needed.

-      Use the :mc-cmd:`mc admin policy set` command to associate the policy to a user on the source MinIO cluster.
+      Use the :mc-cmd:`mc admin policy add` to add this policy to the source cluster.
+Use :mc-cmd:`mc admin user add` to create a user on the source cluster and :mc-cmd:`mc admin policy set` to associate the policy to that new user.

-   .. tab:: Destination Policy
+   .. tab:: Replication Remote User

-      The destination cluster *must* have a user with *at minimum* the following attached *or* inherited policy:
+      The following policy provides permissions for enabling synchronization of replicated data *into* the cluster.

       .. code-block:: shell
          :class: copyable